tooploox/oya-packs/innosetup/README.md

 # Inno Setup pack

 Innosetup pack allows you to build windows installer for your tools.
+We use InnoSetup executed with wine in docker container.
-Pack Requires that you have already build your .exe files and the are in a project directory.
+Pack Requires that you already have windows binnaries in your project dir.
 It uses [InnoSetup](http://www.jrsoftware.org/isinfo.php).
 It requires `docker`.